-BOX Options Exchange LLC (“BOX”) is an all-electronic equity options market that is jointly owned by the TMX Group and a group of broker/dealers.
+BOX Options Exchange LLC (“BOX”) is an equity options market that is jointly owned by the TMX Group and a group of broker/dealers.
 BOX was established in 2002 and launched trading in February 2004 as an alternative to the then-existing market models.
 Since inception, BOX has provided BOX Participants with an efficient, transparent marketplace, cutting-edge technology, and best price filtering for customer order execution.

 Innovative Market Structure